bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Learning Objective

-Understand how lifestyle choices, such as diet and habits, contribute to chronic inflammation and the development of chronic diseases.
+Understand how daily lifestyle choices impact the immune system, inflammation, and the development of chronic diseases.

 Behavioral Objective